-Of course, I had no idea how this family discussion would play out, but Mrs. Finnegan’s normal confrontational demeanor was building.
-I don’t think I ever saw the woman attempt to conceal her hostility or bitterness before, but the building tension provided contrast to anything I witnessed prior to this point.
-She was all but spitting her questions out between bared teeth, and her nostrils flared in a manner of disgust that suggested she was directing all of her hostility at me.
+Of course, I had no idea how this family discussion would play out, but Mrs. Finnegan’s innate confrontational demeanor was building.
+I don’t think I ever saw the woman attempt to temper her hostility or bitterness before, but the building tension provided contrast to everything I witnessed prior to this point.
+She was all but spitting questions out between bared teeth, and her nostrils flared in a manner of disgust that suggested she was directing her hostility at me.

 “You think it’s about love?” she asked me, aghast at an assessment I never made.
-She had a huge smile on her face when she asked that that might have been more alarming than the manner in which she asked all of those previous embarrassing questions.
-The smile seemed so out of place with the building tension that I began to wonder if she was in full control of her facilities.
+She had a huge smile on her face when she asked that question, and that smile might have been more alarming than the way she asked all those previous embarrassing questions.
+Seeing that smile within the building tension led me to wonder if she was in full control of her facilities.

-“You think every couple has a story of love, and dating, and that hallowed first kiss?” she continued.
-“Go rent a gawdamned love conquers all movie if you want all that and once it’s over, you come to Mrs. Finnegan with your questions, and I’ll introduce you to some reality.
+“You think every couple has a story of dating, that hallowed first kiss, and love?” she continued.
+“Go watch a gawdamned love conquers all movie if you want all that and once it’s over, you come to Mrs. Finnegan with your questions, and I’ll introduce you to some reality.
 I’ll tell you tales of men, grown men who marry because they’re desperate to find someone to play with their [reproductive organ].
 Isn’t that right Mr. Finnegan?”
-She called after him, as Mr. Finnegan finally mustered up the courage to begin walking away from her.
+She called after Mr. Finnegan, as he finally mustered up the courage to begin walking away from her.
 When he wouldn’t answer, or even turn to acknowledge her question, Mrs. Finnegan took off after him.

-Mrs. Finnegan moved across the room quick, which for anyone who spent any time around this otherwise sedate woman knew was a little startling, troubling, and in retrospect foreboding.
+Mrs. Finnegan moved across the room in quick, cat-like motions, which for anyone who spent any time around this otherwise sedate woman knew was a little startling, troubling, and in retrospect foreboding.

 Pushing her husband down a flight of stairs was not the feat of strength that some might consider it.
-We didn’t see it, but we figured that he had to have been off balance, resulting from his refusal to turn and face her in his flight to the basement.
+We didn’t see it, but we figured that he must have been off balance when she did it, resulting from his refusal to turn and face her in his flight to the basement.
 She was screaming things at him from behind, and her intensity grew with each scream until we couldn’t understand what she was saying.
 Mr. Finnegan continued to refuse to turn around and face her, but he should’ve suspected that his wife’s intensity would lead to a conclusion against which he should guard himself.
-Thus, when she pushed him, he was in no position to defend himself or lessen the impact of falling down a flight of perhaps twenty steps.
+Thus, when she pushed him, he was in no position to defend himself or lessen the impact of falling down a flight of twenty steps.

-When we ran to the top of the stairs –after the sounds of him hitting the stairs shook the house in such a manner that we all instinctually put a hand on the armrests of the furniture we sat in to brace ourselves– we witnessed Mrs. Finnegan pulling her husband up the stairs with one hand in his hair.
+When we ran to the top of the stairs –after the sounds of him hitting the stairs shook the house in such a manner that we all instinctually put a hand on the armrests of the furniture we sat in to brace ourselves– we witnessed Mrs. Finnegan pulling her husband up the stairs by the hair and with one hand.

 Mrs. Finnegan’s final scream, that which proceeded her pushing her husband down the stairs, led us to believe that whatever frayed vestige of sanity she clung to for much of her life just snapped.
 I could not hear what she said as she pulled him up the stairs by his hair.
 The screams of her children, and her husband, drowned out those grumblings.